Skip to main content

 Preparation:

-• Mix all ingredients together and leave to cool
+• Mix all the ingredients together and let it cool

 Potatoes with pumpkin and cottage cheese